braughtg/DCgit/UserStories.md

 #### Pulling an Assignment from GitHub to Local Machine:
 1. Open terminal (if not already open)
-1. Change to assignment directory.
+1. Change to the course directory.
 1. ./DCgitPull _AssignmentID_ [ _ForceRemote_ | _ManualMerge_ ]
    - _AssignmentID_ indicates the assignment to be pulled from GitHub.
    - Specify _ForceRemote_ to overwrite local repository with the GitHub version.